Search

 As 2022 demonstrated, investors might consider adding cash to their portfolio in the form of 3-month Treasury Bills, certificates of deposit or high-yield cash accounts to temper the volatility of stock and bond portfolios.

-Annual Average Return on Stocks, Bonds and Cash for 95, 50 and 10 Years
+Historical Returns for Stocks, Bonds and Cash for 97, 51 and 11 Years

-The previous graph shows the 95-year annual return on stocks, corporate bonds and cash.
+The previous graph shows the 50-year annual return on stocks, corporate bonds and cash.

 Next, we’ll explore the average annual returns for bonds, stocks, and cash during various periods.